-- 7.12.1 By signing a Report, a Member assumes responsibility for the Report, including any Professional Assistance, unless limitations to responsibility have been outlined in the certification. - 7.12.2 A Member may rely on any manner of Professional Assistance provided by a Member who is: - 7.12.2.i. a Member in good standing with the AIC; and - 7.12.2.ii. competent to perform the Professional Assistance according to the Reasonable Appraiser [see 3.58]; and - 7.12.2.iii. not a Student, Associate, Honorary, or Retired Member; and - 7.12.2.iv. if a Candidate Member, properly registered with the Member in the Candidate Co-signing Registry. - 7.12.3 A Member may rely on Professional Assistance provided by a non-member in two instances: - 7.12.3.i.
-Inspections which the Member would be qualified and competent to perform themselves; and - 7.12.3.ii. services (e.g. Land Planning, Engineering, Surveying, Accounting) not included in definition 3.55. - 7.12.4 The Professional Assistance of inspection may be received only from a non-member who is: - 7.12.4.i.
-An individual employed to perform property inspections by a Corporation that is properly registered with the AIC as a provider of inspection services and whose requirements for employees performing property inspections include: - membership in good standing in a Professional Association approved by the AIC or employment by an Organization approved by the AIC; and - if required by provincial and/or national legislation/regulation, a license or certification and approval to perform inspections; and
+- 7.12.1 By signing a Report, a Member assumes responsibility for the Report, including any Professional Assistance, unless limitations to responsibility have been outlined in the Certification. - 7.12.2 A Designated Member may rely on any manner of Professional Assistance provided by a Member who is: - 7.12.2.i. a Member in good standing with the AIC; and - 7.12.2.ii. competent to perform the Professional Assistance according to the definition of the Reasonable Appraiser [see 3.62]; and - 7.12.2.iii. not a Student, Associate, Honorary, or Retired Member; and - 7.12.2.iv. if a Candidate Member, properly registered with the Member in the Candidate Co-signing Registry. - 7.12.3 A Designated Member may rely on Professional Assistance provided by a non-member in two instances:

-- a reputation as a credible professional/tradesperson who is competent to perform property inspections; and - a minimum of ten years of experience relevant to inspection; or the educational equivalent to, or greater than: UBC BUSI 400 Residential Property Analysis, Laval GUI-2103: Real estate and sustainable development, or Seneca RPA 306: Construction and Cost Techniques; and - liability insurance for errors and omissions that is appropriate and adequate for property inspection.
+- 7.12.3.i.
+Inspections which the Member would be qualified and competent to perform themselves; and - 7.12.3.ii. services (e.g. Land Planning, Engineering, Surveying, Accounting) not included in Definition 3.59. - 7.12.4 The Professional Assistance of Inspection may be received only from a non-member who is: - 7.12.4.i.
+An individual employed to perform property inspections by a Corporation that is properly registered with the AIC as a provider of inspection services and whose requirements for employees performing property inspections include: - membership in good standing in a Professional Association approved by the AIC or employment by an Organization approved by the AIC; and - if required by provincial and/or national legislation/regulation, a license or certification and approval to perform inspections; and - a reputation as a credible professional/tradesperson who is competent to perform property inspections; and - a minimum of ten years of experience relevant to inspection; or the educational equivalent to, or greater than: UBC BUSI 400 Residential Property Analysis, Laval GUI-2103: Real estate and sustainable development, or Seneca RPA 306: Construction and Cost Techniques; and - liability insurance for errors and omissions that is appropriate and adequate for property inspection.

-7.12.4.jj.
+7.12.4.ii.
 An individual who:

-- is a member in good standing of a Professional Association/Organization approved by the AIC; and - if required by provincial and/or national legislation/regulation, is licensed/certified to perform inspections; and - is a reputable and credible professional/tradesperson and competent to perform the Inspection; and - has a minimum of ten years of experience relevant to inspection; or has education equivalent to or greater than UBC BUSI 400 Residential Property Analysis, Laval GUI-2103: Real estate and sustainable development, or Seneca RPA 306: Construction and Cost Techniques and - carries liability insurance for errors and omissions that is appropriate and adequate for Inspection; and - is properly registered with the Member in the AIC's Non-Member Registry. - 7.12.5 Professional Assistance for services (e.g. Land Planning, Engineering, Surveying, Accounting) not included in definition 3.55 may only be received from a non-member who is a member in good standing of a Professional Association/Organization; and - 7.12.5.i. if required by provincial and/or national legislation/regulation, is licensed/certified to perform the Professional Assistance being provided; and - 7.12.5.ii. is a reputable and credible professional/tradesperson and competent to perform the Professional Assistance being provided; and - 7.12.5.iii. carries liability insurance for errors and omissions that is appropriate and adequate for the scope and type of the Professional Assistance being provided.
+- is a member in good standing of a Professional Association/Organization approved by the AIC; and - if required by provincial and/or national legislation/regulation is licensed/certified to perform inspections; and - is a reputable and credible professional/tradesperson and competent to perform the Inspection; and - has a minimum of ten years of experience relevant to inspection; or has education equivalent to or greater than UBC BUSI 400 Residential Property Analysis, Laval GUI-2103: Real estate and sustainable development, or Seneca RPA 306: Construction and Cost Techniques, and - carries liability insurance for errors and omissions that is appropriate and adequate for Inspection; and